Austinkkk3/Bob-Dev-Day-Track-C/README1.md

 # ✈️ AI Travel Expense Tracker — Bobathon Lab

+## 😩 Sound Familiar?

+You just got back from a business trip.
+You have a pile of receipts — hotel folios, flight confirmations, restaurant bills — all in different formats, from different vendors, with different layouts.

+Now you have to:
+- Open each one manually
+- Figure out what each charge is
+- Type it all into a spreadsheet
+- Categorize everything correctly
+- Hope you didn't miss anything

+It's tedious, error-prone, and nobody enjoys it.
+For a typical 3-day trip, this can easily take **30–60 minutes** of manual work.

+---

+## 💡 What If AI Could Do This For You?

+That's exactly what you're going to build today — an app that reads your receipts and does all the extraction automatically.

+More importantly, you're going to build it **using IBM Bob** as your AI coding assistant.
+You won't be copy-pasting code from tutorials.
+Instead, you'll describe what you want in plain English, and Bob will generate the code for you.

+This is what AI-assisted development looks like in practice — and it's the skill this lab is designed to teach.

+---

 > **Build an AI-powered expense tracker in 150 minutes using IBM Bob and watsonx.ai.**
 > Upload travel receipts → AI extracts and categorizes every line item → Export to CSV.